nguyenphuminh/smallm/README.md

 # smallm

-Smallm (smaLL + LLm) is my attempt on making a tiny toy language model from scratch just for fun and educational purposes.
-It has about 20m parameters and is trained on roughly 10 billion tokens of the Fineweb dataset.
-This is very small compared to LLMs' standards, which also explains why it is goofy when you use it (lol), but you can definitely train this on a mid-range card for just half a day or 1-2 days, and it can still generate proper English and data that should be related to the user's prompt.
+Smallm (smaLL + LLm) is my attempt on making a tiny toy language model from scratch mostly for fun and educational purposes, but also to see how far can a tiny language model go.
+It has about 150m parameters and is trained on roughly 3 billion tokens of the Fineweb dataset.
+This is small compared to modern LLMs' standards, which also explains why it is goofy when you use it (lol), but you can definitely train this on a mid-range card for just 3-4 days, and it can still generate proper English and data that should be related to the user's prompt.

 ## Setup